 scientist, then these points are part of the preceding question)

 2. How well do you make a case for your thesis?

 a.
 Do you make use of all of

 the available information with respect to the most critical sections

-in Science? (go here
+in Creativity in Science? (go here

 environment, educational performance, sociocultural context,

 personal characteristics, and career development and impact (5

 b.
 Are the facts about your

 subject closely integrated with the characteristic profile of the

 treated separately from the typical profile?
 Are your conclusions

 justified by what you have presented?
 (10 points)

 c.
 Would your argument be

 roommate or parent or best friend?
 (5 points)